 Motorcycle Accidents Have Many Causes

-The fact that motorcyclists have far less protection around them when an accident occurs makes what could be a minor fender bender for someone driving a car a potentially deadly encounter for a motorcyclist.
+Motorcyclists have far less protection around them when an accident occurs.
+So what would be a minor fender bender for someone driving a car could be a devastating or deadly encounter for a motorcyclist.

 An additional threat to motorcycle riders is the lack of awareness of other drivers on the road.
-Motorcycles are—relatively speaking—rarer than larger vehicles, and many drivers’ own perception biases cause them to overlook motorcyclists when they’re merging or turning onto roadways.
+Motorcycles are relatively rarer than larger vehicles, and many drivers’ perception biases cause them to overlook motorcyclists when they’re merging or turning onto roadways.
+Motorcycles are also a lot smaller than your average vehicle, making them less visible and easier to miss on the road.

 Motorcycle Accidents Can Have Serious Impacts